The fire next time? Part 2, making sense of the crisis

 The protests have witnessed the ubiquitous use by #Hashtag student protesters of social media, enabling both rapid communication between protesters and also multi-node feeds to the mass media, with many self-consciously modelling their activities on influences from the Occupy movement and North African protests and uprisings in the so-called Arab Spring of 2011.
 Initially multi-composition protests that included a wide range of student interests and opinion, this initial unity has over time largely broken up around the surfacing of deep differences between the different groups involved.
 Over time, core groups have become apparent.
 Some of these are the campus arms of national political groupings; others are directly oppositional to mainstream political structures.
 Some of those involved have become ‘professional activists’, cadres for whom activism and protest is what they do.
 In some places these ‘travelling activists’ have shunted between universities in close proximity to each other, and also there has been some busing in of local gangs.
 Probably a majority of registered students just want to get their degrees and move on, many of whom feel intimidated by these events, and some of whom have been subject to physical violence or threatened with violence as turncoats.
 University closures have followed not only large and at times violent protests, but also serial violence against persons (eg. stoning and fire-bombing non-protestor student buses; trapping campus security workers in buildings that have been fired) and also the burning of on a significant scale of university buildings and their often state-of-the-art equipment.

-There have been a range of academic responses.
+There have been a range of academic lecturer and administrator responses.
 While such things as marches and other action in full support have occurred, they have not been typical, although probably the majority of staff have sympathy with various of the issues involved.
 Perhaps of greater long-term significance have been the changes in course delivery that have occurred to ensure that the non-activist student majority can continue with their courses and assessments.
 These have included such measures as ensuring all students have access to laptops and other computers with full web accessibility, the development of teaching around podcasts, the provision of reading materials in electronic forms, and devising forms of assessment that can be web-completed and marked.
 In a number of universities, considerable resourcing has gone into these and they are now part of, and will stay part of, the framework of university course and degree provision.
 There are obviously implications for the face-to-face and group contact aspects of education, but with the need for crisis management having led to these being bracketed.

 While the protests have focused on university fees and associated issues including a return to insourcing university service work, the roots seem more complex and diverse.
 Failures in the school system and their knock-on effects, violence and corruption in national political culture, the routinisation of violence in many local communities, are all involved.
 A very complicated set of factors have come together around the massification of higher education and the protests have been triggered by in themselves small events, like a leftover statue here (University of Cape Town) and a fees increase there (University of Witwatersrand).